 Now your device is ready to deploy your Redis app

-Deploy your Redis app to the device by following 2 Steps
+Deploy Redis to the device:

 a) Add “redis” app